bevyengine/bevy/crates/bevy_tasks/README.md

 ## Dependencies

-A very small dependency list is a key feature of this library
+A very small dependency list is a key feature of this module

 ```
 ├── multitask